ut-parla/nuwest/lessons/pykokkos/README.md

 #### Boltzmann Simplified

-One of the examples we will be using in this tutorial is a stripped down version of the Boltzmann solver.
+One of the examples we will be using in this tutorial is a stripped down version of a particle Boltzmann solver.
 (We also provide a more complete version of the solver in this repository for completeness, but we do not discuss the complex version.)

-TODO: short explanation of the problem
+We model a system of particles in a 1-D domain.
+At each timestep, a random electric field is drawn, and then particles undergo advection in physical space, advection in velocity space, random reflective collision (which flips the direction of their velocity), and reflective collision with the boundary walls.

 #### Stencil